 TOP BANKS FOR SMALL BUSINESSES IN 2020:

-1. Wells Fargo: Best Bank for Small Business Lending
+1. Wells Fargo: Best Bank for Small Business Funding

 Wells Fargo has about $2 trillion in assets, making it the third-largest bank based on total deposits.
 Despite that huge number, Wells Fargo doesn’t just think big picture: they’re also very focused on small businesses.

-Wells Fargo offers more than just medium-term loans and lines of credit.
-They also offer short-term loans, SBA loans, and equipment finance, making their lending program incredibly flexible for small business owners.
+Wells Fargo offers more than just medium-term funding and lines of credit.
+They also offer short-term funding, SBA funding, and equipment finance, making their funding program incredibly flexible for small business owners.

-Depending on the type of loan you’re going for with Wells Fargo, your small business can secure anywhere from $10,000 to $100,000 in financing, at a starting interest rate of 6.75%.
+Depending on the type of funding you’re going for with Wells Fargo, your small business can secure anywhere from $10,000 to $100,000 in financing, at a starting cost of working capital of 6.75%.

 Wells Fargo Business Choice Checking includes: